IT TAKES A VILLAGE FOR VILLAGE WORK TO THRIVE.

 People with bad intent are everywhere, even as employees of reputable care companies.
 Clear background checks on neighbors working with kids or inside of homes can reduce safety concerns.
 Otherwise, villages are no more unsafe than other community activities.

-Why focus on forming villages in multifamily buildings?
+Why focus on forming villages in multifamily housing?

 For three main reasons: 1) Efficiency, 2) Attainability and 3) Accessibility.

-Multifamily buildings house many dwellers, so they’re efficient places to unite people.
-They also tend to offer attainable housing for people across incomes, as well as stair-free ways that people with wheelchairs or walkers, or in strollers or on stretchers, can come and go.
+Multifamily housing has many dwellers, so they’re efficient places to unite people.
+It also tends to offer attainable living options for people across incomes, as well as stair-free ways that people with wheelchairs or walkers, or in strollers or on stretchers, can come and go.

 How can vertical villages benefit the multifamily housing landscape?

-Forward-thinking employers are learning that care benefits help to retain workers.
-We imagine that care communities in properties will help to retain renters, so supporting vertical villages is as much a benefit to building owners and managers as neighbors.
+Forward-thinking employers know that care benefits help to woo and retain workers.
+We imagine that care communities in properties will help to woo and retain renters, so that supporting vertical villages is as much a benefit to building owners/operators as neighbors.

 Are there existing vertical villages anywhere?